-If the main objective of patch management is to create a consistently configured environment that mitigates known vulnerabilities and cyber risks, then the purpose of a vulnerability management system is to identify the vulnerabilities and cyber risk that need to be mitigated.
-In the current corporate environment, managers are realizing the old method of scanning statically deployed systems located within the borders of the network, is no longer sufficient.
+If the main objective of patch management is to create a consistently configured environment that mitigates known vulnerabilities and cyber risks, then the purpose of a vulnerability management system is to identify the vulnerabilities and cyber risk need to be remediated or mitigated.
+The method of scanning statically deployed systems located within the borders of the network, is no longer sufficient.
 There is a gap in the way risks are detected, where they reside, and if they can be scanned.

-As managers plan out their mitigation strategies, they are often required to work within the body of a change control program.
+Managers are often required to work within a change control program for mitigation strategies.
 As the size of the organization grows, so does the complexity of applying patches and mitigating risks.
 The change management program requires a lot of detailed information about the patch that is being applied, such as severity, CVE, and other related information.
-A manager is required to look for this information, but many times there is not a single place to look for the information.
-Tenable.io uses this dashboard to correlate this vulnerability information into an easy to understand location.
-The tables and charts in this dashboard provide the most impacting vulnerabilities grouped using different metrics that matter most to managers.
+Managers are required to look for this information in multiple locations.
+Tenable.io uses this dashboard to correlate vulnerability information into a single location.
+The tables and charts in this dashboard provide the most critical vulnerabilities grouped using multiple metrics that matter most to managers.

-Most Common Ports: This chart aids managers in knowing which network ports have been open the most during scans.
-Knowing which ports have been detected as open gives managers a view into network traffic lanes and provides a strong overview of an organization’s network attack surface.
+Most Common Ports - This widget displays which network ports have been open the most during scans.
+Knowing which ports have been opened most gives managers a view into network traffic lanes and provides a strong overview of an organization’s network attack surface.

-Most Vulnerable Windows Hosts: This table displays the top ten most vulnerable Windows systems, sorted by total vulnerabilities.
+Most Vulnerable Linux Hosts - This widget displays the top ten most vulnerable Linux/Unix systems, sorted by total vulnerabilities.
 This host analysis assists managers in measuring risk and prioritizing remediation tasks.
 Managers can provide a clear directive based on analysis of the detected vulnerabilities.
-As remediation tasks are completed, this table will continually display the most vulnerable Windows systems, even down to a low severity level.
+As remediation tasks are completed, this table will continually display the most vulnerable Linux and Unix systems, even down to a low severity level.

-Most Vulnerable Linux Hosts: This table displays the top ten most vulnerable Linux/Unix systems, sorted by total vulnerabilities.
+Most Vulnerable Windows Hosts - This widget displays the top ten most vulnerable Windows systems, sorted by total vulnerabilities.
 This host analysis assists managers in measuring risk and prioritizing remediation tasks.
 Managers can provide a clear directive based on analysis of the detected vulnerabilities.
-As remediation tasks are completed, this table will continually display the most vulnerable Linux and Unix systems, even down to a low severity level.
+As remediation tasks are completed, this table will continually display the most vulnerable Windows systems, even down to a low severity level.

-Top MS Bulletins: This table displays the number of vulnerabilities detected that are grouped by Microsoft Knowledge Base (KB) articles, Security Rollups, and Bulletin IDs.
-In the spring of 2017, Microsoft changed the way vulnerabilities are reported to using the KB IDs from the MS Bulletins.
+Top MS Bulletins - This widget displays the number of vulnerabilities detected that are grouped by Microsoft Knowledge Base (KB) articles, Security Rollups, and Bulletin IDs.
 In addition, there are rollup patches released each patch cycle.
-All of this information is critical for managers to understand, allowing them to manage patch deployment efforts and provide direction to operation teams.
+All of this critical information enables managers to prioritize patch deployment efforts and provide direction to operation teams.